sebastian89n/code-learning-hub/code-learning-hub-bom/README.md

 BOM provides the flexibility to add a dependency to our module without worrying about the version that we should depend on.

-BOM can be inherited as a parent, in this case we inherit both dependencyManagement and pluginManagement sections.
+BOM can be inherited as a parent, in which case we inherit both dependencyManagement and pluginManagement sections.

 e.g.